PierreDemailly/TODO-LIST/README.md

 ##### Second option:
 * Delete /install/ dir
 * Replace /config/config.php file with your own MySQL ids.
 Don't forget to switch INSTALL const to 1 (true)
+* Go to localhost/TODOLIST/register and create your account